 And sure, my modern-day adventures may be just as short-lived.

 But I want to go places I’ve never gone, do things I’ve never done and go and see stuff that inspires me, which is, in the end, what this comes down to.
 In my day to day life, doing the same things, I feel uninspired.
-It clicked for me that it’s not that I don’t know what to say, I have nothing to say.
+So it clicked for me that it’s not that I don’t know what to say; I have nothing to say.
 I’m stuck, not broken, and we’ve all been there at one time or another.

-So I started to gaze wistfully at Australian outback scenery and spend too long pondering old photos of the beach to get printed.
-Even Kel’s current favourite show Outback Truckers elicited wistful sighs.
+So I started to gaze wistfully at Australian outback scenery and spend too long pondering old beach photos to get printed.
+Even Kel’s current favourite show, Outback Truckers, elicited wistful sighs.
 I started reading a new book, full of adventures and far off distant lands.
 I found my way to classes and movies with people who are discovering (some rediscovering) themselves.

 Highly recommend; would do again.

-Kel and I looked at each other a little shell shocked at what had occurred.
+Kel and I looked at each other.
+A little shell shocked at what had occurred.
 This was it.
 We were going to get out more.
 See some stuff.
-Or at very least, make the stuff we love to see more comfortable to visit.
+Or, at the very least, make the stuff we love to see more comfortable to visit.
 You know, probably.
 Haha.
 Maybe we just bought ourselves another trailer to pay registration on.
 Perhaps it will never see red dirt or spectacular ocean views.

 I certainly hope that’s not the case.

 Because for now, even the inspiration I get from planning some shorter trips and maybe one day a big one is enough.
 A few of you suggested that I might need a holiday or something to prepare for and look forward to that wasn’t work-related.
 So let’s say I went big on that one quite unexpectedly.
 Haha.